4-month-old baby sleep schedule- from a sleep expert

 Encourage self-soothing

 Many babies are used to being fed to sleep or rocked to asleep by their parents and although this method may work well for both it can lead to more frequent nighttime wakings.
 If you baby is unable to self-soothe it will rely on your help to get it back to asleep.
-Rather than rushing in when you hear wake, try leaving them for a more minutes longer each time so they have the chance to soothe themselves back to sleep.
+Rather than rushing in when you hear them wake, try leaving them for a few more minutes longer each time so they have the chance to soothe themselves back to sleep.

 Spend time outside in the day in the light

 Just like adults a daily dose of daylight helps to reset baby’s circadian rhythms.
-Try to get your baby out onto daylight as early as possible in the morning and for a least 30 mins each day.
+Try to get your baby out onto the natural daylight as early as possible in the morning and for a least 30 mins each day.

 Don’t neglect burping